Response to “Administration removes Black Lives Matter banner from Bryant Arts Center.” - The Denisonian

 “Third, that tax exempt bonds which fund much of Denison’s capital projects, like academic buildings, stipulate that such buildings are to be used for the mission of the organization being funded, which in this case is the university specifically.”

-However, one could argue that the BLM banner and the pride flag, fit well into the mission of the university, considering that Denison has departments in Black Studies, Queer studies, Women’s and Gender Studies, as well as a newly convenying ant-racism task force and in the words of President Weinberg’s June 1st statement to the Denison community after the murder of George Floyd at the hands of the police, in which he stated “Society changes when we think and act differently.
+However, one could argue that the BLM banner and the pride flag, fit well into the mission of the university, considering that Denison has departments in Black Studies, Queer studies, Women’s and Gender Studies, as well as a newly conveying anti-racism task force and in the words of President Weinberg’s June 1 statement to the Denison community after the murder of George Floyd at the hands of the police: “Society changes when we think and act differently.
 I believe our nation’s college campuses are crucial to this process.
 We have to do more to step into this space.
 Our campuses need to be places where we are confronting our past, learning about the structures that shape contemporary society, and finding ways to work together to create a better future.”

 Yes, colleges are crucial to this process.
 Yes, colleges should be confronting their often ugly pasts.
 Yes, we must agree to work together to envision a better future and turn that vision into reality.
-However, by removing the BLM banner and pride flag, administration has failed to do any one of these things.
-If anything, there is more possibility for harm in these actions then any good.
+However, by removing the BLM banner and pride flag, the administration has failed to do any one of these things.
+If anything, there is more possibility for harm in these actions than any good.
 This is especially relevant to Denison, considering its history of having the posters of C3 Organizations and multicultural events torn down or desecrated on campus.

 Perhaps an even better way to frame this story is to juxtapose the occurrences documented, and the responses to them, amidst Denison’s mission statement: “Our purpose is to inspire and educate our students to become autonomous thinkers, discerning moral agents and active citizens of a democratic society.
 Through an emphasis on active learning, we engage students in the liberal arts, which fosters self-determination and demonstrates the transformative power of education.
 We envision our students’ lives as based upon rational choice, a firm belief in human dignity and compassion unlimited by cultural, racial, sexual, religious or economic barriers, and directed toward an engagement with the central issues of our time.”

 Schimmer stated that one of the benefits of policy is that decisions don’t have to be made.
 This seems perplexing in regards to the supposed mission of the university.
 It begs some particular questions: Does unison policy allow for autonomous thinkers, discerning moral agents and active citizens?
 Would it be more appropriate to pose to the community what signage should be allowed to hang from academic buildings—to allow for self-determination, community consensus, and rational choice?

 If we find ourselves in situations where hate symbols are hung from buildings or proposed for display—are we not equipped to rationalize their removal and to condemn their motives?
 If not, are we truly working towards “a firm belief in human dignity and compassion unlimited by cultural, racial, sexual, religious or economic barriers, and directed toward an engagement with the central issues of our time.”
 If we are unable to keep symbols of hate off our campus under a policy of allowing banners/signage to hang from our campus buildings, when do we question what kind of students are being permitted to attend Denison and how affective our anti-racist work truly is?

 In contemplating such questions, it might be helpful to reflect on a portion of the statement offered by the Studio Art department when displaying the BLM banner: “To our White students, faculty, staff and community members, we call on you to join us in speaking out against this violence.
 Hold those in positions of power to account for real change; change that has been demanded by Black folks for years, decades and centuries.”